-- a. an understanding of the analytical and laboratory skills associated with computer science and engineering technology; - b. an ability to apply current knowledge and adapt to emerging applications of mathematics, science and technology; - c. an ability to conduct, analyze and interpret experiments concerning computer science and engineering technology; - d. an ability to use creativity in the design and use of computer systems and processes; - e. an ability to function as part of a team; - f. an ability to identify, analyze and solve technical problems associated with computer science and engineering technology; - g. an ability to communicate effectively; - h. an understanding of the need for lifelong learning; - i. a recognition of professional, ethical and social responsibilities; - j. a respect for diversity and knowledge of contemporary professional and global issues; and - k. a commitment to quality and continuous improvement.
+- An appropriate mastery of the knowledge, techniques, skills and modern tools associated with computer science and engineering technology; - An ability to apply current knowledge and adapt to emerging applications of mathematics, science, engineering and technology; - An ability to conduct, analyze and interpret experiments and apply experimental results to improve processes concerning computer science and engineering technology; - An ability to use creativity in the design and use of computer systems and processes; - An ability to function as part of a team; - f.
+An ability to identify, analyze and solve technical problems associated with computer science and engineering technology; - An ability to communicate effectively; - An understanding of the need for and the ability to engage in lifelong learning; h. - Recognition of professional, ethical and social responsibilities; - A respect for diversity and knowledge of contemporary professional, societal and global issues; and - A commitment to quality, timeliness and continuous improvement.